 - noncentral-t distribution by Russ Lenth, based on Applied Statistics Algorithm AS 243.
 No license specified.

 - A compilation of probability densities, cumulative distribution functions, and their inverses (quantile functions), by Jan de Leeuw.
 No license specified.

 - This appears to test the powers of various distribution functions.
 Unknown author.
 No license specified.

 - Maximum likelihood estimation of Weibull parameters.
 M. Ennis.
 No license specified.

 The systems in the introstat directory are meant to be used in teaching situations.
 For the most part they use XLispStat’s graphical system to introduce students to statistical concepts.
 They are generally simple in nature from a the perspective of a statistical practitioner.

-- ElToY is a collection of three program written in XLISP-STAT.
+- ElToY is a collection of three programs written in XLISP-STAT.
 Dist-toy displays a univariate distribution dynamically linked to its parameters.
 CLT-toy provides an illustration of the central limit theorem for univariate distributions.
 ElToY provides a mechanism for displaying the prior and posterior distributions for a conjugate family dynamically linked so that changes to the prior affect the posterior and visa versa.
-Russell Almond firstname.lastname@example.org.
+Russell Almond email@example.com.
 GPL v2.

 - Dendro is for producing dendrograms for agglomerative cluster in XLISP-STAT.

 - Graphical Display of Analysis of Variance with the Boxplot Matrix.